Communication and Code Dependency Effects on Software Code Quality: An Empirical Analysis of Herbsleb Hypothesis: Background And Prior Work

-One way to view this paper is as a check of the { \em Hersleb hypothesis} ~\cite{Herbsleb:2014}.
-At his ICSE'14 keynote, James Hersleb defined coding to be a socio-technical process where code and humans interact.
-According to the Hersleb hypothesis~\cite{Herbsleb:2014}, the following anti-pattern is a strong predictor for defects: \bi \item If two code sections communicate... \item But the programmers of those two sections do not... \item Then that code section is more likely to be buggy. \ei To say that another way: \begin{quote} {\em Coding is a social process and better code arises from better social interactions. } \end{quote} Many other researchers offer conclusions analogous to the Herbsleb hypothesis.
-Developer communication/interaction is often cited as one of the most important factor for a successful software development \cite{Agile_software_development,Kraut:1995:CSD:203330.203345,1205177}.
+Communication plays an important role in software development projects and the quality of communication has been found as determinant of project success~\cite{curtis1988field, kraut1995coordination, datta2021understanding}.
+The dynamic nature of open source software development makes the communication process between developers volatile~\cite{cataldo2007coordination}, consequently affecting a teams ability to effectively communicate and coordinate.
+These difficulties are more prominent in platforms like Github where we have distributed teams as developers work in geographically remote environments.
+The importance of communication in successful project completion is also well documented~\cite{griffin1992patterns, grinter1999geography, de2004good}.
+Many other researchers offer conclusions analogous to the Herbsleb hypothesis.
+Developer communication/interaction is often cited as one of the most important factors for a successful software development \cite{Agile_software_development,Kraut:1995:CSD:203330.203345,1205177, vale2020relation}.
 Many researchers have shown that successful communication between developers and adequate knowledge about the system plays a key role in successful software development \cite{TESCH2009657,Girba,841783}.
-As reported as early as 1975 in Brooks et al. text ``The Mythical Man Month''~\cite{brooks1995mythical}, communication failure can lead to coordination problem, lack of system knowledge in the projects as discussed by Brooks et al. in the Mythical Man-Month.
+As reported as early as 1975 in Brooks et al. text ``The Mythical Man Month''~\cite{brooks1995mythical}, communication failure can lead to coordination problems, lack of system knowledge in the projects as discussed by Brooks et al. in the Mythical Man-Month.

 The usual response to the above argument is to improve communication by ``smoothing it out'', i.e. by deprecating heroes since, it is argued, that encourages more communication across an entire project~\cite{bier2011online,boehm2006view,hislop2002integrating,morcovcomplex,wood2005multiview}.
 The premise of ``smoothing it out'' is that heroes are bad and should be deprecated.
 This paper tries to verify whether or not this premise holds true for open source GitHub projects or not.